kura/blackhole/docs/source/configuration-options.rst

 :Syntax:
     **listen** = *[address]:port, [address]:port*
 :Default:
-    listen=:25
+    :25 -- 25 is the recognised SMTP port.

-`:25` is equivalent to listening on port 25 all IPv4 addresses and `:::25` is equivalent to listening on port 25 on all IPv6 addresses.
+`:25` is equivalent to listening on port 25 on all IPv4 addresses and `:::25` is equivalent to listening on port 25 on all IPv6 addresses.

 Multiple addresses and ports can be listed on a single line.